-> - Put cole slaw mix in a large bowl and add the chopped green onions.
+- Put 16 ounce bag cole slaw mix in a large bowl and add 1 bunch green onions, chopped.

-- Once noodles and almonds are cool, add those to the bowl as well and give it all a good mix.
+- Once noodles and almonds are cool, add those to the bowl with the cole slaw mix and give it all a good stir.

-- For the dressing, whisk together the sugar, oil, Worcestershire sauce, red wine vinegar and the remaining packet of Ramen noodle seasoning.
+- For the dressing, whisk together 1/2 cup granulated sugar, 1/2 cup olive oil, 1 teaspoon Worcestershire sauce, 1/4 cup red wine vinegar and the remaining packet of Ramen noodle seasoning.

 - Pour over cole slaw mix and stir well.
 Serve immediately.